KevinGrant12/crypto-clopse/content/collections/articles/safemoons-price-is-strong-as-other-coins-take-a-shit.md

         text: whales
       -
         type: text
-        text: ', some of which who have actually been selling off fairly gracefully.
+        text: ' (not your aunt Judie), some of which who have actually been selling off fairly gracefully.
 The largest whale now only holds 3.744% of the total supply and the price is beginning to stabilize.
 But how is the SafeMoon price so resilient to the to the volatility that brings most coins to their knees?'
   -
     type: heading
     attrs: